gtcolling/L-systems/README.md

 # L-systems

-Poject to program the rules of L-Systems and draw their geographical representations with Python Turtle.
+Poject to program the rules of some famous L-Systems and draw their geographical representations with Python Turtle.

 D0I L-System, simple version of an L system.